 But what about those on a Windows Laptop or PC?
 Well Sony ACID Music Studio 10 is perfect recording and editing audio and MIDI as well as having a huge loop library. gateway to total music production.
 It’s easy – drop a beat on the timeline and dig in.
 Put the software to work and take advantage of all the production tools you need to make the music you’ve always wanted to hear.
 Sony Acid has a suite of powerful MIDI editing and sequencing tools, it VSTi and includes 90 instruments for song creation.

 Another option is to buy the home recording studio hardware you need such as a MIDI controller and/or audio interface and make sure it comes with a good suite of software so you can get started right away.
 Many manufacturers include DAW software and other goodies so that buying one bit of equipment can be like getting a whole ‘studio in a box’.
-M-Audio are particularly good for this: you can find M-Audio MIDI Keyboard Controllers and M-Audio Audio Interfaces at all price points – from entry level to pro – and they usually come with some great software packs at no extra cost.
+The benefit of this is you get some decent hardware and some excellent music making software which will be totally compatible.

 If you have a traditional music background and can read dots on the page then you may prefer score-writing software.
 Or certainly find it a more natural creative environment.
 Once upon a time notation software was only useful if you wanted to create printed sheet music but now these programmes are full production tools in their own right.
 You can play back with fantastic quality and export MP3 and CD-quality recordings as well as creating beautiful manuscripts to print or share online.